rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ---
-title: A Pessimist's Guide to the Alternative Typeclass
+title: The Alternative Typeclass, Error Information Loss and Recovery
 author: Robert Peszek
 featured: true
-summary: Error information loss with Alternative and an Alternative instance that cares
+summary: Rethinking Alternative and its instances
 toc: true
-tags: Haskell, code-correctness, code-maintenance
+tags: Haskell, maintainability, correctness
 ---
+**_subtitle:_ Reinventing the `Applicative` using Constructive Pessimism**

 Code for this project can be found in my [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target alternative](https://github.com/rpeszek/experiments/tree/master/alternative) folder).
 This is my second post dedicated to the _error information loss_ in Haskell (the first was about [Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).